-- The Middle Ages
+- History of hats in the Middle Ages

-- 16th to 18th century
+- 16th to 18th Century

-- 21st century
+- 21st Century

 The first felt hats are attributed to St. Clement back in 800 AD.
 In Germany, hats appeared not before 1000 AD.
 Men wore structured head toppers indicating their profession and rank.
 In Saxonia, the Sachsenhut was a straw version.

-16th to 18th century
+16th to 18th Century

 By the 18th century, milliner had become a female job from the design to the production.
 The word “milliner” refers to the fashion metropole Milan which was famous for the high quality straw headwear.

 The bicorne (photo above) had the brim pinned up on the front and back only.
 From your history class, you may remember the paintings of the Battle of Trafalgar (1805) that showed Nelson wearing a bicorne.